cs0320-f23/term-project-tbzhao-tpezza-smschuch-bwilli48/README.md

 ### Team members and contributions

-tpezza - things done - X hours
+tpezza - Briefly sketched mockup for frontend.
+Coded frontend of application, and developed functions for getting mock data and functions for sending queries to the backend to retrieve resort information. - 30 hours

 tbzhao - Cosntructed a script that scrapes data from the web using Puppeteer.
 Looked into options for hosting servers online through Render but this did not serve to be a viable option.
 Also worked with APIs to create calls that would retreive the necessary data and store it in data structures to be used in the algorithm.
 Designed the server endpoints and setting up the server for the data to be available and sent to the frontend. - 30 hours